Post

 Each server does the exact same thing:

-• And yeah - no JSON parsing, no middleware, no database calls
+• no JSON parsing, no middleware, no database calls, just raw throughput :)

 Standard Library (net/http)